 Select Yes for the system BIOS to automatically reset the following IPMI settings at next system boot.
-The options are Yes and No.
+The options are No and Yes.

-Configuration Address Source (Available when the item above - Update IPMI LAN Configuration is set to Yes)
+Configuration Address Source

+This item is activated only when the Update IPMI LAN Configuration option is set to Yes.
 Use this item to select the IP address source for this computer.
 If Static is selected, you will need to know the IP address of this computer and enter it to the system manually in the field.
-If DHCP is selected, AMI BIOS will search for a DHCP (Dynamic Host Configuration Protocol) server attached to the network and request the next available IP address for this computer.
-The options are DHCP, and Static.
+If DHCP is selected, the AMI BIOS will search for a DHCP (Dynamic Host Configuration Protocol) server attached to the network and request the next available IP address for this computer.
+The options are DHCP and Static.